Regulators say railroads must examine how they build trains

 But regulators didn't mention the fiery February derailment near East Palestine, Ohio, that prompted much of the recent concern nationwide about railroad safety as an example of this problem.
 The National Transportation Safety Board has said that an overheated bearing that caused an axle to fail on one of the railcars likely caused that derailment.

-“Railroads must prioritize proper train makeup to maintain safety, prevent accidents, and optimize train performance," the railroad administration said in the advisory.
-"Further, all operating employees must be properly trained in these technologies and the handling of complex trains to ensure safe operation and minimize human error.”
+"Railroads must prioritize proper train makeup to maintain safety, prevent accidents, and optimize train performance," the railroad administration said in the advisory issued Friday.
+"Further, all operating employees must be properly trained in these technologies and the handling of complex trains to ensure safe operation and minimize human error."

 The major freight railroads have all overhauled their operations in recent years to rely more on longer trains so they don't need as many crews or locomotives.
 Now trains routinely stretch longer than two or even three miles (three to five kilometers) long.